CAMAS LOGUE

 2015 panel participant, “State of Oregon Craft,” Museum of Contemporary Craft, Portland, OR

-FILM, TV, AND LIVE RECORDINGS with Black Belt Eagle Scout
+FILM, TV, & LIVE RECORDINGS with Black Belt Eagle Scout

 2023 KEXP Sessions, KEXP, Seattle, WA (full live performance)